Ngā painga o KiwiSaver KiwiSaver benefits

 You may be able to take out most of your savings to buy your first home.
 You must leave $1,000 in your account.
-You must have been in KiwiSaver or a complying fund for 3 or more years.
-Not all complying funds allow withdrawals for your first home.
+You must have been in KiwiSaver or an eligible fund for 3 or more years.
+Not all funds allow withdrawals for your first home.

 If you have previously owned a home

 You may be able to use your KiwiSaver savings for a property that is not your first home.
 Your KiwiSaver provider may ask you to contact Housing New Zealand.
 They’ll work out if you’re in the same situation as a first-home-buyer.

 You can apply for a First Home Grant for your first house after you’ve been contributing to a KiwiSaver scheme for a minimum of 3 years.

 The First Home Grant can offer up to $10,000 towards buying your first home.

 Kāinga Ora - Homes and Communities administers this grant.